sgmurphy/wordpress-plugins/cookie-law-info/readme.txt

 * Allow you to record which cookies your site uses and neatly display a list of these cookies.
 You can add this list to your Privacy Policy page or Cookie Policy page using a shortcode.
 Note: If you connect your site to the CookieYes web app, you have to replace the shortcode with an HTML code.

+= What is a cookie notice? =
+A cookie notice, also known as a cookie banner, is a message informing visitors about the site's use of cookies.
+It typically explains what cookies are, why they are used, and how they affect user privacy.
+It often includes options for users to consent to or manage cookie preferences, ensuring compliance with privacy laws like the GDPR and CCPA.
+The goal is to provide transparency and allow users to make informed decisions about their data.

 = Do visitors now have to accept/refuse cookies in order to use websites? = No, Only the ‘Necessary’ cookies will be loaded until the user gives consent.